-Characteristics of cancer include the resistance of normal cell death, the continuing division of damaged cells and the promotion of angiogenesis, the creation of new blood vessels as a support system to provide nutrients for tumors.
+Characteristics of cancer include the resistance of normal cell death, the continuing division of damaged cells, the promotion of angiogenesis, and the creation of new blood vessels as a support system to provide nutrients for tumors.
 Cancer growth is also marked by invasion and metastasis or the spreading of cells to other parts of the body which originate from the initial tumor.
 These characteristics are some of the hallmarks of cancer.

 Cancer is the 2nd leading cause of death in the U.S. And yet over the past 50 years, researchers have spent billions of dollars focusing on identifying genetic mutations of cancer, without clear-cut correlations or solutions.

 Cancerous tumors possess hundreds of mutations in the gene that has the ability to turn a normal cell into a cancer cell.
 These mutated cancer-causing genes are known as oncogenes.
 The solution doesn’t appear to be in the gene.
 The genetic mutations and the activation of oncogenes seem to be more an effect rather than the cause.